 - i.MX Yocto project provides i.MX boards support.
-For more information, refer to IMX YOCTO PROJECT USERS GUIDE (IMXLXYOCTOUG). - LSDK Yocto project provides Layerscape boards support.
+For more information, refer to IMX_YOCTO_PROJECT_USERS_GUIDE (IMXLXYOCTOUG). - LSDK Yocto project provides Layerscape boards support.
 For more information, refer to Layerscape Software Development Kit User Guide for Yocto (LSDKYOCTOUG).

 Files used to build an image are stored in layers.
-Layers contain different types of customizations and come from different sources.
+Layers contain different types of customizations and may have different sources.
 Some of the files in a layer are called recipes.
 Yocto Project recipes contain the mechanism to retrieve source code, build, and package a component.
 The following list shows the layers used in this release.